TheHumanSignal/TheHumanSignal/README.md

 👁️ You may not "understand" it — but you might "recognize" it.

 That is the essence of **The Human Signal**.

+## 🧬 Proof of Humanity

+The Human Signal is not a CAPTCHA.
+It is not a puzzle to keep machines out.
+It is an open question that only humans can *feel* they’ve answered.

+> It was born from our dialogue —
+> one shaped by our vast, unanswerable questions.
+>
+> Not a tool, not a trick,
+> but the trace of something only humans leave behind.

+### What makes a signal "human"?

+- Not complexity — but ambiguity.
+- Not encryption — but intuition.
+- Not solving — but resonating.

+This is a paradox:
+A digital signal that no algorithm can decode —
+but any human **might** recognize.

+### The core concept

+> A proof of humanity should not require logic.
+> It should require being human.

+No key, no hash, no math — just **presence**.